 I started teaching and tutoring as a retail employee in Cleveland, teaching people how to use the technology I sold.
 From there, I worked in the Writing Center at John Carroll, then taught composition.
 I taught composition while in graduate school at UW-Milwaukee, and I spent a considerable amount of time teaching technology - in a sense - through a customer service job at a big cell-phone company.
-I taught 5th grade in Chicago Public Schools, worked as a substitute teacher in CPS, and finally moved into a middle-school science and reading position in the northwest suburbs, where I am finishing my fourth year as a classroom teacher.
+I taught 5th grade in Chicago Public Schools, worked as a substitute teacher in CPS, and finally moved into a middle-school science and reading position in the northwest suburbs, where I recently began my 10th year as a classroom teacher.
 I love to teach, and I think that my teaching experience is diverse enough to make virtually any subject - and any audience - within reach.
 My favorite areas, though, are those that are fundamental to everything else (in my opinion) - reading and writing.
-I recently finished a Masters in Reading Education at Olivet Nazarene University, and I am in the process of applying for my Reading Specialist certificate.
+I finished a Masters in Reading Education at Olivet Nazarene University, and I am also a certified Reading Specialist.
 I hope to eventually pursue a doctorate and advanced research into the complex and changing intersections between literacy and technology.
 To me, this is the most practical and relevant area that I can focus on, and it also happens to fit my passions and my strengths.
 I love to write, and I love to teach writing because of what it helps me learn about my students and about writing itself.

 John Carroll University - BA, English/Philosophy